nxt-ext/nxt/html/ui/plugins/DEVELOPERS.md

 ### Plugin Compatibility/Valdation ###

-Plugins are compatible when the manifest file provided is written for the same mayor plugin version supported by the client where the plugin is installed.
+Plugins are compatible when the manifest file is written for the same mayor plugin version supported by the installed client.

 Mayor plugin versions won't change very often, minor plugin version releases will remain compatible within the mayor version.

-When a detected plugin is determined as compatible the NRS client is then validating manifest file format and file structure.
+After a detected plugin is determined as compatible the NRS client will be validating the manifest file format and file structure.

 ### NRS Compatibility ###

-Due to the broad scope of plugins the functional compatility of the plugin when executed with various NRS versions can't be guaranteed by the plugin mechanism and is the responsibility of the plugin creator.
+Due to the broad scope of plugins the functional compatility of the plugin with various NRS versions can't be guaranteed by the plugin mechanism and is the responsibility of the plugin creator.

 The ``nrs_version`` attribute in the manifest file indicates the NRS version the plugin was written for.
-Due to possible changes in javascript API behaviour it is recommended to release a new plugin version for every new NRS release, though a plugin will still be running after minor release updates (e.g. a plugin written for "1.5.1" running under "1.5.5").
+Due to possible changes in javascript API behaviour it is recommended to release a new plugin version for every new NRS release, though a plugin will still be running after minor release updates (e.g. a plugin written for "1.5.1" running under "1.5.5" client installation).

 After a mayor NRS update (e.g. from "1.5.9" to "1.6.0"), the plugin will stop working and has to be updated.